-It was a very busy couple of days for our College students at the end of last week– the whole of our 4th Form completed their first CCF Overnight exercise within the school grounds, with cadets from 5th form and L6th Sixth joining them the next day to take part in CCF Field day.
-The remaining 5th form and L6th students (non CCF students) took part in some useful volunteering opportunities.
+Our entire 4th Form completed their first CCF overnight exercise within the school grounds, with cadets from 5th Form and L6th joining them the next day to take part in CCF Field day.
+The remaining 5th Form and L6th students (CCF is not compulsory after 4th Form) took part in some useful community volunteering opportunities.

 CCF Overnight and Field Day:

-After a rather sleepless night for our fourth form, the Cadets woke up in Kimmerghame Woods, packed away their equipment and headed to the Cricket Pavilion for a well-deserved breakfast serviced by Mrs. Harrison and Lt.
-Gausinet .The Field Day officially began with an incredible Police Dog display.
-Cadets witnessed the incredible control and training that goes in to working with the dogs.
+After a rather sleepless night for our 4th Form, the Cadets woke up in Kimmerghame Woods, packed away their equipment and headed to the Cricket Pavilion for a well-deserved breakfast serviced by Mrs. Harrison and Lt.
+Gausinet .The Field Day officially began with an incredible Police Dog display with our cadets witnessing the incredible control and training that goes in to working with the dogs.

-The Field Day was a rotation of different team building and interest stands run by Fettes CCF staff, external military guests and some local emergency services.
-The stands were:
+Field Day continued with a rotation of different team-building exercises run by Fettes CCF staff, external military guests and some local emergency services including:

 - Military Intelligence - a code breaking challenge where the students had to work as a team and trust their logical thought.

-- Communication Challenges - learning the art of clear and precise communication within a limited time window.
+- Communication Challenge - learning the art of clear and precise communication within a limited time window.
 Cadets were encouraged to use brevity and had to prioritise what was really essential.
-A new phrase for using the radios - “Press to Talk” not "Press to Think”

 - Emergency Incident Management - Cadets were faced with a Road Traffic Accident (RTA) and introduced to the management of the area, casualty triage and sensible decision making.

-- Police Scotland - Cadets were shown a very insightful presentation on the challenges faced by Police Officers and the equipment they have to deal with these situations.
+- Police Scotland – an insightful presentation on the challenges faced by Police Officers and the equipment they have to deal with these situations.